lrfinotti/cybr201_book/14-Square_Roots.md

 (sec:sqrt_mod_p)=
 ## Squares Module Odd Primes

-First, we need to recall some definitions and results from [](./05-Powers.md).
+First, we need to recall some definitions and results from the [chapter on powers](./05-Powers.md).
 Recall *Fermat's Little Theorem*:

 :::{prf:theorem} Fermat's Little Theorem
 :label: th-flt-3